carlhuxley/Job-Search-Web-Scraper/README.md

 # Job-Search-Web-Scraper
-How to daily scrape Job Details from the CWjobs.co.uk and export to a CSV file.
+This code allows the scraping of job details from the CWjobs.co.uk website and export the data to a CSV file.
+## How to Guide